Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 The German Shepherd is also at risk for conformation concerns.
 This is due to their sloping back.

-It wasn’t always this way, but some breeders who breed for the show ring, have created a dog with a steeply sloping top line and extreme angulation in the back legs.
-This can put them at risk for spinal problems.
+It wasn’t always this way.
+But some breeders who breed for the show ring, have created a dog with a steeply sloping top line and extreme angulation in the back legs.
+This can put the breed at risk for spinal problems.

 Doberman vs German Shepherd Grooming and Feeding

-The Doberman Pinscher has a short, sleek coat that requires only a quick brushing to keep him looking his best.
+The Doberman Pinscher has a short, sleek coat that only needs a quick brushing to keep him looking his best.

-The German Shepherd’s longer coat requires more frequent grooming to keep from getting matted.
+The German Shepherd’s longer coat needs more frequent grooming to keep from getting matted.

-These dogs will lose hair year round, but will shed profusely once or twice a year during shedding season.
+These dogs will lose hair year round.
+But they will shed profusely once or twice a year during shedding season.

-Both breeds need to be bathed only occasionally, but should have their nails trimmed at least monthly and their teeth cleaned regularly.
+Both breeds need to be bathed only occasionally.
+But they should have their nails trimmed at least monthly and their teeth cleaned regularly.

 A high-quality, age appropriate food is important for both of these breeds.